Entanglement, loss, and quantumness: When balanced beam splitters are best

-A general proof is still lacking~\cite{Asboth2024}: The optimality for Gaussian states is straightforward~\cite{Wolfetal2003,Tahiraetal2009,Goldbergetal2023}; proofs for Fock states can be gleaned from the statistics literature~\cite{SheppOlkin1981,HillionJohnson2017,HillionJohnson2019}; and powerful techniques such as majorization only help with comparing certain ranges of transmission probabilities~\cite{Gagatsosetal2013,vanHerstraetenetal2023}.
-Entropy power inequalities for states input to beam splitters~\cite{DePalmaetal2014,Shinetal2023} cannot help.
-We prove this property for all states.
+Despite the myriad of instances where 50\% loss achieves special importance, there has been no proof that balanced beam splitters generate the most entanglement for all input states~\cite{Asboth2024}\sugg{; therefore, despite its abundant use, the definition of entanglement potential has not yet been rigorously justified}.
+The optimality for Gaussian states is straightforward when measuring entanglement with a number of quantifiers~\cite{Wolfetal2003,Tahiraetal2009,Goldbergetal2023}.
+Proofs for Fock states can be gleaned from the statistics literature for entanglement measured by purity or entropy~\cite{SheppOlkin1981,GavreaIvan2014,Nikolov2014,HillionJohnson2017,Rasa2018,Rasa2019,HillionJohnson2019,Alzer2020}.
+Majorization has only offered results for comparing certain ranges of transmission probabilities~\cite{Gagatsosetal2013,vanHerstraetenetal2023}.
+Entropy power inequalities have been derived between the inputs and outputs of beam splitters~\cite{DePalmaetal2014,Shinetal2023}, but not between different beam splitters.
+We prove balanced beam splitters are best for all states and three quantifiers of entanglement via Theorems~\ref{thm:entr}, \ref{thm:pur}, and \ref{thm:conc}.